King Ravohimena and the Magic Grains: Sources

 The tale was collected in Belu, near Tsiribihina River (West Coast of Madagascar), and published by Jeanne de Longchamps.

 Translations

-The tale was translated into Russian as "Андриамбахуака Равухимена и волшебные зерна" ("Andrianbahuaca Ravuhimena and the Magic Grains").
+The tale was translated into Russian as "Андриамбахуака Равухимена и волшебные зерна" ("Andrianbahuaca Ravuhimena and the Magic Grains"), and to German as König Ravohimena oder die Zauberkörner.

 Summary

 Local nobleman Ravuhimena walks about in his properties and listens to the conversations between three sisters: the eldest promises to weave a hundred braids with a single thread; the middle one that she will weave a thousand with a single thread; and the youngest promises to give birth to five sons by him after she eats five grains.
 Ravuhimena approaches the three girls and admires the beauty of the youngest.
 He then decides to marry all three sisters.

 He takes them to his palace and gives the eldest and the middle sister a thread and they fail in weaving.
 The youngest, Refarane, is given five grains and becomes pregnant.
 While Ravohimena goes to war, Refarana gives birth to five children, but her sisters replace the children for oxen jowl and rags.
 Her sisters summon a witch and turns Refarane into an animal, and she escapes to the forest.

 The children are cast in the river, but they are saved by "The Man of the Forest".
 Meanwhile, one of Ravohimena's slaves goes to the forest to chop firewood, when a ghostly voice stops him by saying that the slave in Ravohimena's forest.
 The slave tells the man of the forest about it and they go to the location of the voice.
 The man in the forest sees a little lemur and asks it its name.
 The lemur says she is Refarane.

 Ravohimena comes back from war and asks his two co-wives about Refarane's whereabouts.
 The sisters lie that she gave birth to abominations and fled into the forest.
 One day, on a hunt, Ravohimena finds the five children playing in the woods in front of the Man of the Forest's hut.
 The king enters the hut and asks him about the children, and suspicions begin to form in his mind that they are his children.